What is HuskyLead?

-HuskyLEAD, a leadership development series for all Michigan Tech students, stands for Leadership Education Accelerating Development.
+HuskyLEAD, a leadership development series for all Michigan Tech students.
 At Michigan Tech, we believe that leadership development is essential for all students to truly make an impact on campus and society.
 This program encourages all students from campus leaders and student organization officers, to individuals who just want to learn, to elevate their leadership skills by learning the best techniques, tips, and tricks for their personal, organizational, academic, and professional success.

-What skills are built through participation in the HuskyLEAD Program?
+What skills are built through participation in the HuskyLead Series?

 The HuskyLEAD series focuses on five different leadership competencies: